zatech/meta/slackbot-guysgals-responses.md

 Some people in the community find "guys" alienating, next time would you consider *all*? :simple_smile: (Learn more: http://bit.ly/2uJCn3y)
 Some people in the community find "guys" alienating, next time would you consider *y'all*? :simple_smile: (Learn more: http://bit.ly/2uJCn3y)
 Some people in the community find "guys" alienating, next time would you consider *everyone*? :simple_smile: (Learn more: http://bit.ly/2uJCn3y)
-Some people in the community find "guys" alienating, next time would you consider *folks*? :simple_smile: (Learn more: http://bit.ly/2uJCn3y)

 # When someone says